itd/ato.tool/docs/ABOUT.rst

 **ComplianceControl**
  A specific control

-**ATOEvent**
+**ReviewEvent**
- Describes a specific ATO event.
+ Describes a specific ATO or review event.
- A tracker may have one or more ATOEvents.
+ A tracker may have one or more ReviewEvents.

-**ATOControlDetail**
+**ControlReviewDetail**
  | A folderish type
- | Optionally addable in a ComplianceControl and linked to an ATOEvent
+ | Optionally addable in a ComplianceControl and linked to a ReviewEvent
    if data is required to be collected for an ATO event for that control.
  | Has a "Details" field.
  | Can contain artifacts [page, file, or image]